 How to Find / Recover Forgotten WiFi Password in Windows 10

 Sometimes we have to share our Internet to our visitors or relatives.
-Usually, we don’t remember the wifi password that we had entered when we connect to our wireless network.
-Normally once you connect to a WiFi network, Windows save it to connect automatically next time without entering password again to that network.
-We’ll show you the steps how you can find the WiFi password in windows 10 computer.
+Usually, we don’t remember the wifi password.
+Once you connect to your WiFi network successfully, windows does save that credentials automatically, so that you don’t have to put the password again and again.
+In this page, we’ll show you the steps how to find the forgotten WiFi password in windows 10.

 How to find WiFi password in Windows 10

-You should have to follow the below steps to find and view a saved WiFi password.
+You’ll have to follow the below steps to find and view the saved WiFi password.

 - Open Control panel – Click on start button and then click on settings (Gear) icon.